 With the establishment of new lease accounting standards that take effect for private companies in 2021, and took effect for public companies in 2019, that mindset is changing fast.
 Lease management has now become an essential practice that impacts financial reporting and the bottom line.

 If your organization is working toward FASB/IFRS compliance, you’ll need to establish lease management policies and procedures.
-Below, we dive into why now is the best time to do it and how to create a streamlined lease management process.
+Below, we dive into why now is the best time to do it and how to create a streamlined lease management process flow.

 - Lease negotiation and decision making, including lease structure, lease length, and lease-vs-buy options

-- Lease administration tasks, such as keeping track of upcoming renewals and exercising options, managing operating expenses, and updating lease data
+- Lease tracking tasks, such as keeping track of upcoming renewals and exercising options, managing operating expenses, and updating lease data

 - Lease accounting tasks, including payment of lease-related charges, recording journal entries, calculating asset and liability figures, generating reports, and performing remeasurement when leases change

-Why has lease management become so important?
+Why has lease management process flow become so important?
 Under the old lease accounting rules, leases were not included on balance sheets and had little impact on financial reporting.
-Under the new lease accounting standards, organizations must record both right-of-use assets and payment liabilities associated with leases on their balance sheets.
+Under the updated lease accounting standards, organizations must record both right-of-use assets and payment liabilities associated with leases on their balance sheets.

-Before you make the move to the new lease accounting standards, here’s how to get everyone on the same page and your lease management house in order.
+Before you make the move to the newest standards, here’s how to get everyone on the same page and your lease management process flow in order.

-How to establish a cross-functional lease management process
+How to establish a cross-functional lease tracking process

 In the past, lease negotiation, administration, and accounting were done in silos with little to no coordination between the teams handling each task.
 That led to inconsistent lease decisions, scattered data, and often, overpayment of lease expenses due to lack of centralized records and audit capabilities.

-Effective lease management requires cross-functional collaboration as well as centralized access to lease data and lease management tools.
+An effective lease management process flow requires cross-functional collaboration as well as centralized access to lease data and lease management tools.

 STEP 1: Centralize lease data and management tools

 Chances are, you’re in the process of centralizing lease payment data for FASB/IFRS compliance right now.
-To set your teams up for effective lease management, choose a software platform (like Visual Lease) that allows you to centralize ALL data related to lease contracts and provides tools for automating lease administration tasks and auditing expenses.
+To set your teams up for effective lease management process flow, choose a lease management software platform (like Visual Lease) that allows you to centralize ALL data related to lease contracts and provides tools for automating lease tracking tasks and auditing expenses.

 When everyone managing leased assets is using the same system to update lease data, schedule payments, and create accounting journal entries, everyone is always working with the most current data.
 And you eliminate data integrity problems that can occur when data is moved between systems.